Runoxdd/runo_portfolio/README.md

 # runo_portfolio
-This is my Portfolio Website I mad using js, css and tailwind
+This is my Portfolio Website I made using js, css and tailwind